glorialulu/TSNet/docs/transient.rst

 sure the two criterion stated above are satisfied.

-To begin with, the maximum allowed time step (:math:`{\Delta t}_{max}`) is calculated, assuming there are two computation segments on the shortest pipe:
+To begin with, the maximum allowed time step (:math:`{\Delta t}_{max}`) is calculated, assuming there are two computational segments on the shortest pipe:

 .. math::
     \Delta t_{max} = \min{\left(\frac{L_i}{2a_i}\right)} \text{,       }